This series of articles is written for the average “accredited investor.”

 An “accredited investor” is a legal term that refers to anyone (a) whose net worth, either alone or with a spouse, exceeds $1 million (not including the positive equity in her or his primary residence); or (b) who has earned more than $200,000 (or $300,000 with a spouse) for the past two years and reasonably expects to earn more than $200,000 (or $300,000 with a spouse) in the current year.

-In other words, this book is not for the ultra-affluent.
-If you are blessed to have a “family office” to manage your money; if your family was once featured on Lifestyles of the Rich and Famous, if you have never flown commercial: this book is not for you.
+In other words, this series is not for the ultra-affluent.
+If you are blessed to have a “family office” to manage your money; if your family was once featured on Lifestyles of the Rich and Famous, if you have never flown commercial: this series is not for you.

 In a nutshell, accredited investors are able to participate in certain alternative investment opportunities that are not otherwise available to non-accredited investors.
 Examples include: private equity, venture capital, angel investments, hedge funds, and private placements, all of which are considered “alternative assets.”